 Photo Credit: Henry Hemming from Flickr

 Winter can be a trying time for school-age children and parents alike.
-The weather is colder and there just doesn’t seem to be as many fun options for time or energy to be spent.
-We often find ourselves stuck in the same routines, and to be honest, they are boring.
+The weather is colder and there doesn’t seem to be as many fun options for time or energy to be spent.
+We often find ourselves stuck in the same routines, and to be honest, they can be boring.
 The winter blues are knocking on the door and so is cold and flu season.
 But don’t despair.
-There are ways to keep both away with these fun and healthy tips for your home and family besides just remembering to wash your hands.
+There are ways to keep both of them away with these fun and healthy tips for your home and family!

 Breakfast has long been known as the most important meal of the day.
 And for kids in school, it's even more essential.
 However, just as important as eating is what they are eating.
-Sugar filled pop-tarts and cocoa puffs will not sustain them until lunchtime and are sure to create the wrong kind of energy need for their demanding day.
+Sugar-filled pop-tarts and cocoa puffs will not sustain them until lunchtime and are sure to create the wrong kind of energy needed for their demanding day.

-Instead, whip up some eggs or, for days when you are running a little late, make sure to have some hardboiled ones in the fridge already.
-Yogurt topped with fruit, or on the side, is another great source of vitamins and proteins.
-Add some whole grains or cottage cheese and they are good to go for a full day of learning.
+Instead, whip up some eggs or for days when you are running a little late, make sure to have some hardboiled ones in the fridge already.
+Yogurt topped with fruit is another great source of vitamins and proteins.
+Add some whole grains or cottage cheese, and they are good to go for a full day of learning.

-Just because its colder outside doesn’t mean your child has an excuse to sit in front of a screen for long hours.
+Just because it's colder outside doesn’t mean your child has an excuse to sit in front of a screen for long hours.
 Exercise is still a crucial part of their health and well-being.
-Not only does it keep them physically healthy but, according to many studies, has a very positive outlook on their emotional well-being and brain development.
+Not only does it keep them physically healthy but, according to many studies, it has a very positive effect on their emotional well-being and brain development.